Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

-Staying or remaining in a private place where you are now allowed to stay is a simple charge but surprisingly comes with quite a sizeable punishment that can affect your permanent criminal record and negatively affect your future.
+Staying or remaining in a private place where you are now allowed to stay is a simple charge but surprisingly comes with quite a size-able punishment that can affect your permanent criminal record and negatively affect your future.
 It is highly recommended to get legal help quickly if you are currently being charged with Entry On Or Remaining After Being Forbidden charges in Louisiana.
-Carl Barkemeyer, criminal defense attorney has represented and defended many clients that are facing Entry On Or Remaining After Being Forbidden charges in the Livingston Parish and Denham Springs are of Louisiana and is extremely knowledgeable of the laws that govern these criminal charges.
+The Barkemeyer Law Firm has represented and defended many clients that are facing Entry On Or Remaining After Being Forbidden charges in the Livingston Parish and Denham Springs are of Louisiana and is extremely knowledgeable of the laws that govern these criminal charges.
 Mr. Barkemeyer’s team of qualified lawyers can help build a case for your charges that will fit your exact circumstances and help defend you in court so that you can find a more ideal outcome that will hopefully benefit your future and the future of your loved ones.

 The idea of Entry On Or Remaining After Being Forbidden charges is quite simple – in essesnce it is loitering in a place that you are not allowed to stay at and remaining there for too long afterhours or when it is closed to the public.
 However, the Entry On Or Remaining After Being Forbidden charges have a very specific definition as written in the Louisiana state law that goes as follows: